Bachelor of Technology

-A Bachelor of Technology (B.Tech.) is a bachelor's degree that is awarded for programs usually related to engineering technology.
+A Bachelor of Technology (B.Tech.) is a bachelor's degree that is awarded for programmes usually related to engineering technology.

 Countries

 Australia

 In Australia, the Bachelor of Technology degree is offered by RMIT University, Edith Cowan University, Curtin University and certain private institutions.

 Canada

 In Canada, the degree is offered by British Columbia Institute of Technology, Thompson Rivers University, Northern Alberta Institute of Technology, McMaster University, Seneca College, Algonquin College, and Marine Institute of Memorial University of Newfoundland.

 India

-The degree of Bachelor of Technology in India is an undergraduate academic degree conferred after the completion of a four-year full-time engineering program from All India Council for Technical Education recognised institute.
-The B.Tech. degree is generally awarded by Indian Institutes of Technology (IITs), National Institutes of Technology (NITs) (India), Indian Institutes of Information Technology (IIITs), Government Funded Technical Institutes (GFTIs) or other Centrally Funded Technical Institutes (CFTIs) and private deemed universities in various engineering disciplines such as civil engineering, chemical engineering, mechanical engineering, electrical engineering, computer science and engineering, electronics and communication engineering, cyber security and many more.
+The degree of Bachelor of Technology in India is an undergraduate academic degree conferred after the completion of a four-year full-time engineering programme from All India Council for Technical Education recognised institute.
+The B.Tech. degree is generally awarded by Indian Institutes of Technology (IITs), National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), Government Funded Technical Institutes (GFTIs), or other Centrally Funded Technical Institutes (CFTIs) and private deemed universities in various engineering disciplines.
 This degree is generally equivalent to a Bachelor of Engineering offered in other affiliated engineering colleges of state collegiate universities or a Bachelor of Science in Engineering or Bachelor of Engineering in the United States and Europe.

-Eligibility for a B.Tech. program in India typically requires candidates to have completed their higher secondary education (10+2) with mandatory subjects such as mathematics, physics, chemistry or other technical subjects.
-Institutions often set a minimum aggregate percentage requirement, usually 75% and the Joint Entrance Examination (JEE) Main is a prominent entrance exam for B.Tech. admissions, comprising questions in mathematics, physics and chemistry.
-JEE Advanced is the subsequent exam for those trying to enter the Indian Institutes of Technology (IITs).
-Admission to National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), MIT Vishwaprayag University, Solapur other Government Funded Technical Institutes (GFTIs) and deemed universities like Amrita Vishwa Vidyapeetham, International Institute of Information Technology, Hyderabad are based on JEE Main scores.
+Eligibility for a B.Tech. programme in India typically requires candidates to have completed their higher secondary education (10+2) with mandatory subjects such as mathematics, physics, chemistry, or other technical subjects.
+Institutions often set a minimum aggregate percentage requirement, usually 75% in 12th grade and the Joint Entrance Examination (JEE) Main is a prominent entrance exam for B.Tech. admissions, comprising questions in mathematics, physics and chemistry.
+JEE Advanced is the subsequent exam for those trying to enter the IITs.
+Admission to NITs, IIITs, other GFTIs, and deemed universities are based on JEE Main scores.